 Born and raised near the River Irwell, and after a decade or so of living by the River Tiber, I now live near the River Tyne with my Italian husband.
-One of our daughters is currently away from home at University and our other daughter graduated in 2020 (during lockdown & so, sadly, there was no Read more...
+One of our daughters is currently away from home at University and our other daughter graduated in 2020 (during lockdown & so the graduation cerem Read more...

 Born and raised near the River Irwell, and after a decade or so of living by the River Tiber, I now live near the River Tyne with my Italian husband.
-One of our daughters is currently away from home at University and our other daughter graduated in 2020 (during lockdown & so, sadly, there was no graduation ceremony) and then moved into her first little cottage with her boyfriend, close to home.
+One of our daughters is currently away from home at University and our other daughter graduated in 2020 (during lockdown & so the graduation ceremony was delayed by 2 years until April 2022).
+She then moved into her first little cottage with her boyfriend, close to home, and has entered the world of work.

 I joined blip at the start of 2017 and immediately felt the warmth of the blip community.
-I really enjoyed being welcomed into the North East cluster and meeting up with fellow blippers for coffee at the Sage and central station.
+I really enjoyed being welcomed into the North East cluster and meeting up with fellow blippers for coffee at the Sage and Central station in Newcastle.
 It wasn't until 2020 that I actually succeeded in posting every single day!
 I now feel like an established member and love this daily practice and the supportive connection it brings with others.

 I work with trauma so Blipfoto has been a really useful way to switch off, unwind, be more mindful and find the good in life and people each day.
 It has helped enormously during the challenges of 2020 and I am grateful for all the small interactions which have come my way and actually made such a big difference!